 Relatively few applicable data exist to support acoustic criteria specifically for HFAS (such as the Q-20 active sonar).
 However, because MFAS systems have larger impact ranges, NMFS will apply the criteria developed for the MFAS systems to the HFAS systems.

-For more information regarding these criteria, please see the Navy's FEIS for the NSWC PCD (Navy, 2009).
+For more information regarding these criteria, please see the Navy's FEIS for the NSWC PCD (Navy 2009).

 Level B Harassment Threshold (TTS)

-As mentioned above, behavioral disturbance, acoustic masking, and TTS are all considered Level B harassment.
-Marine mammals would usually be behaviorally disturbed at lower received levels than those at which they would likely sustain TTS, so the levels at which behavioral disturbance is likely to occur are considered the onset of Level B harassment.
+As mentioned above, behavioral disturbance, acoustic masking, and TTS are all considered Level B Harassment.
+Marine mammals would usually be behaviorally disturbed at lower received levels than those at which they would likely sustain TTS, so the levels at which behavioral disturbance is likely to occur are considered the onset of Level B Harassment.
 The behavioral responses of marine mammals to sound are variable, context specific, and, therefore, difficult to quantify (see Risk Function section, below).
 TTS is a physiological effect that has been studied and quantified in laboratory conditions.
-NMFS also uses acoustic criteria to estimate the number of marine mammals that might sustain TTS incidental to a specific activity (in addition to the behavioral criteria).
+NMFS also uses an acoustic criteria to estimate the number of marine mammals that might sustain TTS incidental to a specific activity (in addition to the behavioral criteria).